 - Cost: Gold cast fillings are up to 10 times more expensive than silver amalgam fillings and more expensive than other materials.

-- Additional office appointments: at least two office visits are necessary to put
+- Additional office appointments: at least two office visits are necessary to put the cast gold filling in place.
+During the first visit, the dentist prepares the tooth, takes an impression, and places a temporary filling.

-Filled with silver (Amalgams) – One of 4 Types of dental fillings
+Filled with silver (Amalgams) – One of 4 types of dental fillings

 Benefits of having silver fillings: